Changes to our Visiting Policy 27th July

-- One birth partner is permitted to accompany a woman in the Delivery Units and the Birth Centre
+- Two named birth partners are permitted to accompany a woman in the Delivery Units/Birth Centre.

-- One named visitor per patient is permitted in Children’s Wards, Maternity Wards and Neonatal Units at any one time.
+- One named adult visitor per patient is permitted in Maternity Wards.

 We recognise the importance to patients of maintaining contact with their family, friends and carers whilst they are in hospital.
 Where possible, staff will facilitate other means of communicating, such as telephone calls, FaceTime and texting.